 - 1. The purpose of this paper is to provide the International Accounting Standards Board (IASB) with a summary of feedback on suggestions provided by respondents to the Discussion Paper Business Combinations-Disclosures, Goodwill and Impairment of ways to improve the effectiveness of the impairment test of cash-generating units (CGUs) containing goodwill in IAS 36 Impairment of Assets (impairment test).
-We selected these suggestions on the basis of the criteria discussed in Agenda Paper 18C.
-As discussed in Agenda Paper 18, we are not asking the IASB to make any decisions on these suggestions at this meeting. - 2.
+We selected these suggestions on the basis of the criteria discussed in Agenda Paper 18C to the IASB's May 2023 meeting. - 2.
 The paper is structured as follows: - (a) Background (paragraph 3); and - (b) Feedback (paragraphs 4-74), including: - (i) Suggestions that could reduce shielding (paragraphs 5-36); and - (ii) Suggestions that could reduce management over-optimism (paragraphs 37-74).